-You told me to right click…so I wrote click.
-The hi-tech world of technology makes me feel ancient, so it’s time for a trip down memory lane.
+You told me to right click…so I ‘wrote’ click.
+Does technology make you feel like a fossil?
+Time for a trip down memory lane!

-With two Chatty Cathy kids, Dad got us a bitchin’ rotary wall phone with a 20-foot spiral cord.
-To untangle that puppy you dangled the receiver, then spun it like crazy.
-It never ran out of juice, got lost, and no lining up for a new model.
+With two Chatty Cathy kids, Dad got us a bitchin’ rotary wall phone with 20-foot spiral cord.
+You untangled it by dangling the receiver, then spun it like crazy.
+It never got lost, ran out of juice, and I wasn’t held prisoner by my “cell” phone.

-Pay phones were germ pits, white pages required alphabet skills, exact change was a crap shoot.
+Pay phones were germ cesspools, white pages required alphabet skills, exact change was a crap shoot.
 Yuppies conversed with bricks on their ears, and flip phones were secret agent cool.

 I still remember my childhood friends numbers.
 Today, without contacts, I have no idea how to call my kids.

 Our first TV was black and white with rabbit ears.
 We were the remote.
 It had to be placed exactly to hold reception.
 With only two channels, Hockey Night in Canada and Tommy Hunter kicked off a swinging Saturday night.

-The first TV I bought was a 26-inch screen in a humongous console.
+The first TV I bought had a 26-inch screen in a giant console.
 Trips to VHS Village (formerly Beta Barn), was a Friday night delight.
 Today, universal remotes can only be operated by members of Mensa.

 AM radio and road trips were a bad combination.
 Road queens need cassette decks, but finding that special song was a workout.
 Fast forward/too far/rewind/too much.
 Eject was like ringing a dinner bell, inevitably gobbling up the tape.
 Pencils came to our rescue.